bcgov/renovate-config/README.md

 ## Contact / Support

-For help, questions, or to request changes to the shared config, please contact:
+For help, questions, or to request changes to the shared config, please open an issue or see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
-- Derek Roberts (<derek.roberts@gov.bc.ca>)
-- Omprakash Mishra (<omprakash.2.mishra@gov.bc.ca>)

-We’re excited to help you keep your dependencies secure and up to date.
-If you have questions or ideas, please reach out!

 ## How to Use

 1. **Prerequisites:**
    - Repos in the [bcgov organization](https://github.com/bcgov) must request Mend Renovate access by [creating an issue.](https://github.com/bcgov/devops-requests/issues/new?template=new_request_type.md)
    - Other (non-bcgov) options include opt-in by renovate.json or allow teams to enable by themselves.

 2. **Reference this config in your downstream repository:**
-   - In your repo, create a `renovate.json` with the following content:
-     ```json
-     {
-       "extends": ["github>bcgov/renovate-config"]
-     }
-     ```
+   - See the [Quick Start](#quick-start) section above for the required `renovate.json` content and setup instructions.
-   - Or, if you want to override or extend, add your custom rules after the `extends` line.
+   - If you want to override or extend, add your custom rules after the `extends` line in your `renovate.json`.

 3. **What you get by default:**
    - **Global pinning:** All dependencies are pinned to SHAs/digests by default for maximum supply chain security.